H-Richard/minesweeper/README.md

 ## Usage

-Clone the repo, run game.py wiith Python3
+Clone the repo, run game.py with Python3

 View a demonstration of the game AI by running ai-player.py with Python3